Sivaan66/Project---Pizza_sales/README.md

 ORDER BY 2 DESC
 LIMIT 5;
 ```
-### 6.Join the necessary tables to find the total quantity of each pizza category ordered.
+### 6.Find the total quantity of each pizza category ordered.
+It says the category of pizza orders the most i.e. If people love Classic, Chickesns, or anything else.
 ``` sql
 SELECT
     pizza_types.category,